 Lubbock has excellent weather year-round, making it easy to get outside and explore.
 When the weather heats up during spring and summer, grab some fishing poles, pack a picnic and head to Buffalo Springs Lake.
-The lake is a haven during the warmest months of the year, a place where wakeboarding and camping are popular for families with kids of all ages.
+The lake is a haven on sunny days, a place where wakeboarding and camping are popular for families with kids of all ages.
 Another family favorite in Lubbock is the Stars & Stripes Drive-In Theatre, a throwback outdoor drive-in with a quirky, 1950s vibe and family-friendly flicks.
 In fact, this theater was recently rated No. 3 in the whole country by TripAdvisor.
 The theater’s on-site cafe sells traditional all-American faves like hamburgers and hot dogs or try their signature Chihuahua sandwich.

 Finally, if you have some sports fans in the family, plan a visit to Texas Tech University and Lubbock Christian University.
 While planning, see if you can catch a sporting event such as a basketball or football game, track meet or golf tournament.

 Fun and Education

 In Lubbock, it’s easy to have fun while learning something new.
 At the Bayer Museum of Agriculture, families can learn about the long history of farming and browse through antique tractors, windmills and well-preserved barns.
 The on-site Grace’s General Store has fresh farm goods for sale like mulled cider, apples, oranges and vanilla beans.
 At Science Spectrum & OMNI Theater, children can get hands-on experiences with more than 250 science models to learn about everything from electricity to hurricanes.
 After petting reptiles and building a makeshift bridge, kids can relax in the OMNI Theater to watch fun nature films about Galapagos turtles and humpback whales.